I got some interesting reader comments by email for last week’s post, Deer in Headlights. One common objection was: “But it’s not my fault!”

 Of course it’s not.
 At least not exclusively.

 Deer in headlights isn’t just a hart problem.
 It’s a hard problem.
-And it’s also a herd problem, from all I can tell:1 It cannot be solved by individuals alone, because our whole society is mad about getting things done – without ever asking whether any particular thing needs to get done in the first place.
+And it’s also a herd problem, from all I can tell: ((Memo to self: Stop making these ridiculous jokes.))
+It cannot be solved by individuals alone, because our whole society is mad about getting things done – without ever asking whether any particular thing needs to get done in the first place.

 So what shall we do about that?